davidmoten/state-machine/README.md

 * leverages the simplicity of the Executable UML approach to state diagrams (one Event type for each State)
 * Maven plugin
-* Not coupled to a storage mechanism (both a feature and a non-feature!)
+* Not coupled to a storage mechanism
+* optional relational database persistence module
 * optional reactive API using [RxJava 2](https://github.com/ReactiveX/RxJava) (very useful for asynchronous coordination and for extensions like storage if desired)
-* optional relational database persistence module

 Status: *beta*